labdao/docs/docs/affinity-prediction/installation_tutorial.md

 **Requirements:**

 - No previous technical experience - we’ll walk through each step.
-- An API token: Please send us an [email](mailto:stewards@labdao.com) to get an API token.
-We’ll respond as quickly as we can.
-While you’re waiting, start the tutorial and download Plex (Step 1).
+- An API token: Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).
+We'll email you one automatically, so you should get one in less than 3 mins.

 *If you haven’t used an API key before, don’t worry.
 It’s just a string of characters that acts like a password.
 Once you've obtained an API key, you can simply copy and paste it - the tutorial shows you how.*